 Approved for projects: $45.2 million for 17 projects

-ADB and the Nordic Development Fund (NDF) signed an MOU for institutional cooperation and cofinancing of programs and projects in January 2011.
+ADB and the Nordic Development Fund (NDF) signed a memorandum of understanding for institutional cooperation and cofinancing of programs and projects in January 2011.
 Under this arrangement, the NDF supports pilot projects on climate change mitigation and adaptation, particularly in areas of common interest in the energy, infrastructure, and natural resources sectors.
-The following ADB DMCs are the current focus of NDF activities: Bangladesh, Cambodia, the Lao PDR, Nepal, Sri Lanka, and Viet Nam.
+The following ADB developing member countries are the current focus of NDF activities: Bangladesh, Cambodia, the Lao PDR, Nepal, Sri Lanka, and Viet Nam.

 Nordic Development Fund contributes to the following ADB-administered fund: